How do we collect and process personal data

 Data breach notification

 We follow internal guidelines to safeguard our data stores and to minimize the risk of any leakage.
-We also deploy rigorous monitoring activities to make sure that we discover any potential breaches of personal data as soon as possible.
 Should we discover a breach of personal data, we will notify the respective Data Controller without undue delay, but not later than 48 hours of the discovery of the breach.
 The notification will be sent to the person who created the Plumbr customer account, or the administrative contact provided to us by the customer.

 What is the legal basis for Plumbr storing and processing personal data?